TritonDataCenter/sdc-headnode/README.md

 To create a VM for local development work – commonly called 'coal' (Cloud On A Laptop) – follow these steps:

-  - **One time only**: install VMware Fusion, run it at least once to all it to establish its initial config, quit it and run the "CoaL VMware setup" script from the sdc.git repo:
+  - **One time only**: install VMware Fusion, run it at least once to allow it to establish its initial config, quit it and run the "CoaL VMware setup" script from the sdc.git repo:

             git clone git@github.com:joyent/sdc.git
             cd sdc